COBOL-DEVELOPMENT/SYSTEM-DOCS/3. Data Dictionary/README.md

 * **Rationale:** Database schema migrations and data conversions are costly and risky.
 Reserved fields allow for **"on-the-fly"** data expansion.
 * **Specification:** Each field is defined as **100-byte Alpha-Numeric**, providing enough flexibility to handle new codes, flags, or identifiers without modifying the physical table structure.

+#### 4. Key Design Decisions

+- **Customer and Applicant are separated** to support multiple applications per customer.
+- **Premium and Underwriting are application-based**, not policy-based.
+- **Policy issuance is status-driven**, enabling controlled batch processing.
+- **One application generates at most one policy**, enforced by a unique constraint on `Applicant_ID`.

+---

+#### 5. Policy Issuance Flow (Batch Logic)

+1. Select policies where `Policy_Status_Code = 'RD'`
+2. Load related Applicant, Premium, and Underwriting records
+3. Generate policy document
+4. Update policy status to `IS` (Issued)

+---

+#### 6. Index Strategy

+Indexes are designed primarily to support:

+- Status-based policy retrieval
+- Customer-level contract lookup
+- Applicant-level joins (Premium / Underwriting)
+- Batch issuance processing

+---

+#### Author

+Designed as part of Insurance Core System modeling practice.